 3. Don’t say something on social you wouldn’t say to someone’s face

 Some of the most toxic things ever said to me have been said by people I’ve never met, never will meet, and who don’t really know me.
 Ditto for you if you’ve written anything.
-Just read the comments on this blog, my Amazon reviews or Podcast Ratings.
-We live in a one-star universe where people delight in tearing down people they don’t know and don’t care about.
+Just read the comments on this blog, my Amazon reviews, or Podcast Ratings.
+We live in a one-star universe where people delight in tearing down people they don’t know or care about.

 Sometimes you do need to respond to someone.
 And when you do, don’t let your emotions get control of your fingers.
 Type prayerfully.